The Bone Season

 The Bone Season is a supernatural dystopian novel by British writer Samantha Shannon and is her debut novel.
-The novel was published on 20 August 2013 by Bloomsbury Publishing and is the first of a seven book series.
-Television rights to The Bone Season have been sold to Harriet Hammond's Little Hat Productions.
-The small screen adaptation of “The Bone Season” is being written, with input from Shannon, by Scottish screenwriter IR Bell-Webb, an alum of the U.K. National Film & TV School who was nominated for a best British short BAFTA Award for co-writing “Slap.”
-The Bone Season was also named the first book in NBC's Today show's monthly book club.
+The novel was published on 20 August 2013 by Bloomsbury Publishing and is the first of a seven-book series.The Bone Season was named the first book in NBC's Today show's monthly book club.

 Of the novel, Shannon stated that she wondered what would happen if "dystopia dealt with the supernatural" and if there were a second Salem Witch Trials.
+A television adaptation was announced in 2021.

 Plot

 The year is 2059.
 Nineteen-year-old Paige Mahoney is working in the criminal underworld of Scion London, based at Seven Dials, employed by a man named Jaxon Hall.
 Her job: to scout for information by locating human minds.
-Paige is a dreamwalker, the rarest type of clairvoyant and, in the world of Scion, she commits treason simply by breathing.
+Paige is a dreamwalker, the rarest type of clairvoyant, and, in the world of Scion, she commits treason simply by breathing.

-It is raining the day her life changes forever.
-Attacked, drugged and kidnapped, Paige is transported to Oxford – a city kept secret for two hundred years, controlled by a powerful, otherworldly race.
+It is raining on the day her life changes forever.
+Attacked, drugged, and kidnapped, Paige is transported to Oxford—a city kept secret for two hundred years, controlled by a powerful, otherworldly race.
 Paige is assigned to Warden, a Rephaite with mysterious motives.
 He is her master, her trainer, her natural enemy.
-But, if Paige wants to regain her freedom she must allow herself to be nurtured in this prison where she is meant to die.
-She must absorb all the knowledge she gains access to, she must hone her gift.
+But if Paige wants to regain her freedom, she must allow herself to be nurtured in this prison where she is meant to die.
+She must absorb all the knowledge she gains access to, and she must hone her gift.